-Statement of Commitment
+1. Statement of Commitment

 The City of Yarra is a vibrant and diverse municipality.
-It is the traditional lands of the Wurundjeri Woi Wurrung, and a place of special significance for the broader Aboriginal community.
+It is the traditional lands of the Wurundjeri, and a place of special significance for the broader Aboriginal community.
 The City of Yarra is also home to diverse communities, something that Council is proud of and recognises as an asset.

-Council has an important (and legally required) role to play in upholding and protecting its diverse population's human rights.
+While local government is traditionally seen as concerned with "roads, rates and rubbish", its scope actually goes beyond these areas.
+Councils are legally mandated to uphold and protect its diverse population's human rights.
 Council will actively work to reduce barriers so that all residents can participate in community and access services and information regardless of age, gender, sex, sexuality, income, education, cultural background, language skills, religion or disability.